windism/qBittorrent-Enhanced-Edition/NOTE.md

 Instance 1 for Public torrent, Instance 2 for Private torrent or something else.

-You can open Official qBittorrent or qBittorrent Enhanced first, as you like.
+You can open Official qBittorrent or qBittorrent first, as you like.

 `Method 1:` Portable mode (Most suitable for Windows user)